BeBOP-OBON/.github/profile/README.md

 ## Basic BeBOP template structure:
 <img  height="500" alt="Fig2" src="https://github.com/user-attachments/assets/37a13c18-1c43-4191-91fc-48ea729e8af3" />

 Each BeBOP protocol has a beginning section (YAML frontmatter) that includes important metadata describing the protocol ("MIOP" for omics protocols) or describing the dataset ("FAIRe" for eDNA data).
 Then each section of the protocol is described in detail in markdown.
+These documents are hosted on Github, allowing for version control and DOI creation through Zenodo.

 ## How to get started sharing protocols:

-> [!IMPORTANT]
 > As of April 2025, we have updated our BeBOP templates to include relevant metadata from the [FAIRe](https://fair-edna.github.io/index.html) standard.
 >
-> We've updated our guidance on how to use our templates with GitHub and now recommend users within their own github lab or personal space:
+> We recommend users within their own github lab or personal space:
 > - create a seperate repository for each protocol allowing:
 >   - DOI creation for each protocol through [Zenodo](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content)
 >  - Then create a README file which links to each of their protocol documents (markdown files)